Southern Blue Flag: How to Plant, Grow, and Care for Iris Virginica

-The Virginia Iris is a member of the Iris genus, containing hundreds of species with similar detailed, interesting flower types.
+The Virginia Iris is a member of the Iris genus, containing hundreds of species and cultivars with similar detailed, interesting flower types.
 The genus name comes from the Greek for ‘rainbow’, seemingly referring to the colorful flowers found across these fascinating species.

 Iris Virginica is Native to the Eastern and Southern coastal regions of the United States, it features bluish-purple blooms surrounding a yellow and white center.
 The yellow patch is believed to guide pollinators to the nectar inside the center of the flower.
 Each petal is decorated with deep violet veins that stand out against the light base.
 The delicate flowers are surrounded by clumps of sharp green leaves that add volume to the plant.